ihelp-finance/ihelp-app/README.md

 The below instructions are to run the app in a turnkey dev-mode fashion completely inside the provided docker container.
 We recommend this approach so the node modules match the version running inside the container:

+NOTE - please adjust the file "client/src/constants.js" accordingly specifically for your running rpcUrl (especially if running on a local chain).

 ```
 # install docker (if not installed already)
 # curl -fsSL https://get.docker.com -o get-docker.sh